-At Main Campus, residents should generally expect their day to be from 8:00 a.m. to 5:30/6:00 p.m.
-For the first half of the year, the resident will be in continuity clinic in the morning, which will be divided between new patient evaluations and follow up slots, with the balance dependent on patient care needs and resident interest/ availability.
-Individual supervision will occur over the noon hour on Tuesdays for the first six months of the rotation, and at 1:00 p.m. on Wednesdays for the second six months of the rotation.
+At Main Campus, residents should generally expect patient care to be from 8:00 a.m. to 5:00 p.m.
+Days will initially be divided between new patient evaluations and follow up slots, with the balance dependent on patient care needs and resident interest/availability.
+The resident's schedule will be monitored to ensure sufficient availability for established patient case load that is developed over time and modified accordingly.
+One hour of individual supervision will occur at an established time the day of the resident's continuity clinic.
 Residents may plan to pack a lunch, or purchase lunch on campus.
-The second half of the year the continuity clinic will expand all day, maintaining balance between new patient evaluations and follow up slots, depending on the elements described above.
-Additional activities will including completing documentation and other activities that may arise (i.e., multidisciplinary team meetings, patient care meetings, etc.)
+Additional activities will include completing documentation and other activities that may arise (i.e., multidisciplinary team meetings, patient care meetings, etc.)